IT'S SUMMERTIME, SUMMERTIME, SUM SUM SUMMERTIME! (UPDATED JULY 22, 2019)

-A new source of aggravation this year is the Earned Income Credit.
+A continuing source of aggravation this year is the Earned Income Credit.
 The tax preparer due diligence requirements are beyond belief, especially when you consider that the type of taxpayer affected by the Earned Income Credit is a low income person who is probably not going to a high-cost professional preparer.
 That is why there is so much abuse in this area since unethical preparers take advantage of these people and create undeserved refunds which they split with the taxpayer or even keep for themselves.
-You can read about it here in case you need a reminder as to why you didn't join this profession: https://www.eitc.irs.gov/Tax-Preparer-Toolkit/dd/lawandregs
+You can read about it here in case you need a reminder as to why you didn't join this profession: https://www.eitc.irs.gov/tax-preparer-toolkit/welcome-to-the-tax-preparer-toolkit

 We continue to be sensitive to the foreign bank account issue.
 If you ever in your life thought about having a foreign bank account, you must disclose that information to the IRS and the Department of Treasury on two separate forms, each of which involves severe penalties for lying or thinking bad thoughts.
 It's almost that bad.
 But if you have a foreign bank account or signature authority over a foreign bank account or a foreign retirement account or property in a foreign country, you had better be prepared to report the assets or be subject to some serious penalties.
 And these guys don't fool around.